codewind-resources/rogue-cloud/docs/Developing-Microclimate.md

 If your browser did not automatically open, you may access the browser UI by running ``mcdev open`` or visiting: http://localhost:9090/

 ### C) Add Rogue Cloud to Microclimate

-Next, we will need to download the standalone Rogue Cloud client ZIP and unzip it into the appropriate spot in the ``microclimate-workspace directory``.
-First, however, we need to create a new project to contain it.
+Next, we will create a new project to contain the game code, then we will need to download the standalone Rogue Cloud client ZIP and unzip it into the appropriate spot in the ``microclimate-workspace directory`.

 1) In the Microclimate browser UI, click the ``here`` link to open the project creation dialog.
 Select the '.java' icon.
 2) Specify ``gameclient`` as the project name.
 You must specify this name *EXACTLY*, as we will be importing files into this directory in later steps.